 - Ground oatmeal

 - Tea tree oil

 - Baking soda

 Or add water to baking soda, make a paste, and put it on a damp washcloth.
-Then apply it to irritated skin to stop the itch.
+Then apply it to an irritated skin barrier to stop the eczema itch.

 Finally, put apple cider vinegar in your bath or use a cotton ball to dab it on your skin.
 But avoid vinegar if you have open wounds.
 Even though it disinfects, it won’t feel pleasant.